formkit/docs-content/inputs/dropdown.md

 ### Option loader

+#### Rehydrating values

 FormKit's dropdown input also provides an `optionLoader` prop that allows you to rehydrate values that are not in the options list.
-In this example, we'll provide the autocomplete an initial value (a movie ID), and assign the `optionLoader` to a function that will make a request to the API to get the movie:
+In this example, we'll provide the autocomplete an initial value (a movie ID), and assign the optionLoader to a function that will make a request to the API to get the movie:

 <example
 name="Dropdown"
 :min-height="550"
 file="/_content/examples/dropdown/dropdown-option-loader.vue"></example>

+Notice in the example above that the optionLoader function is passed two arguments: the `value` of the selected option (in this case, the movie ID) and the `cachedOption`.
+The cachedOption prop is used for preventing unnecessary lookups.
+If the cachedOption is not `null` it means that the selected option has already been loaded, and you can return the cachedOption directly.

+#### Fetching additional data

-You can also use the `optionLoader` to perform a look-up to fetch additional data.
+Instead of using the `optionLoader` prop to rehydrate values that are not in the options list, you can use the optionLoader to perform a look-up to fetch additional data.
 In this example, after selecting an option, we are going to perform a look-up to load the selected option's movie review:

 <example
 name="Dropdown"